vika-sonne/rfctl64/README.md

 [![License Badge][]][License] [![Travis Status][]][Travis]

-[rfctl][] is a simple Linux driver and control tool for 433.92 MHz RF communication on Raspberry Pi.
+[rfctl][] is a simple Linux driver and control tool for 433.92 MHz RF communication.

-The following guide assumes the Raspbian Linux distribution is used on the Raspberry Pi.
+The following guide assumes the [Raspbian](https://raspbian.org/) Linux distribution is used on the Raspberry Pi or [Armbian](https://www.armbian.com/download/?tx_maker=xunlong) on Orange Pi.
 However, the kernel driver and the `rfctl` tool should work fine on any distribution with a relatively modern kernel.

 The following formum topic, although dated, also covers this driver and